top of page

 Because life is just better when you create.

-Julieta Tetelbaum is a neurodivergent queer film director, cinematographer, screenwriter, and visual artist from Buenos Aires, now based in London.
-Her multifaceted artistic vision explores themes of humanity, gender, feminism, memory, intimacy, functional diversity, and sexuality.
+Julieta Tetelbaum is a neurodivergent queer film director, director of photography, screenwriter, and visual artist from Buenos Aires, currently based in London.
+Her multifaceted artistic vision explores themes of mental heath, functional diversity, feminism, memory, intimacy, and sexuality.

-Career highlights include a screening of Joy alongside Pedro Almodóvar's Pain and Glory at Argentina's Library of Congress, as well as a solo exhibition at IA&A Hillyer Gallery in Washington, D.C.
-Her filmography has been showcased extensively at renowned venues worldwide, including the BFI in London, MALBA in Buenos Aires, and National Sawdust in New York.
-She has also collaborated with celebrated artists Marta Minujín at Frieze New York and Amalia Pica at the Guggenheim Museum in New York City.
+Career highlights include a screening of Joy alongside Pedro Almodóvar’s Pain and Glory at Argentina’s Library of Congress, and a solo exhibition at IA&A Hillyer Gallery in Washington, D.C.
+Her filmography has been presented at leading institutions worldwide, including the BFI (London), MALBA (Buenos Aires), and National Sawdust (New York).
+She has also collaborated with celebrated artists Amalia Pica at the Guggenheim Museum in New York City and Marta Minujín at Frieze New York.

 By challenging traditional storytelling and social norms, Tetelbaum’s thought-provoking work serves as a catalyst for reflection, empathy, and dialogue.
-Through her lens, she amplifies marginalised voices, dismantling societal constructs to explore the vulnerability and intimacy of the human mind and experience.
+Through her lens, she amplifies marginalised voices and dismantles societal constructs, exploring the vulnerability and intimacy of the human mind.

 bottom of page